 Once the beer is transferred to the bottling bucket, gently lift the bucket to counter height (to make it easier to work!) and attach your bottling wand into the spigot.
 Open the spigot, and lock into place.
 Fill the bottles from the bottom by placing the bottom of the bottle against the bottling wand tip and fill to the top.
 When you remove the bottling wand, this will leave the perfect amount of headspace.
-Fill all the bottles this way, and then cap them with your sanitized caps by using a capper.
-Store the bottles at 68-74 degrees for best results, and chill before drinking.
-Store for at least a week or two before trying one to give them a chance to fully carbonate.
-If they are not fully carbonated in two weeks, give them a bit longer and they should carb up just fine.
+Fill all the bottles this way, and then cap them with your sanitized caps, by using the capper (NOTE: If using oxygen absorbing caps, do not sanitize them, as moisture activates their absorbing properties).
+Store the bottles at 68-74 degrees for best results for at least a week or two to give them a chance to fully carbonate, and chill before drinking.
+If they are not fully carbed in two weeks, give them a bit longer and they should carb up just fine.